 Three things contributed to Amhed receiving standard non-smoker rates on his life insurance policy:

-- He used an experienced independent life insurance agent (ahem Policy Architects) who knew none of these health conditions constitute a significant threat to a person's longevity.
+- An experienced independent life insurance agent (ahem Policy Architects) who knew none of these health conditions constitute a significant threat to a person’s longevity.
 There is a normal life expectancy for someone who has diabetes and high blood pressure if those conditions are kept in check.

-- He used an experienced independent life insurance agent who knew which companies would view him most favourably.
+- An experienced independent life insurance agent who knew which companies view him most favourably.
 For example, Carrier A might underwrite his diabetes at a standard health rating while Carrier B might treat his diabetes as higher risk and give him a rating (higher cost).

-- He used an experienced independent life insurance agent whose standard practice is to:
+- An experienced independent life insurance agent whose standard practice is to:

 - Submit an ANONYMOUS preliminary underwriting request with detailed information regarding a client’s health to various life insurance companies BEFORE choosing the right one, and